Real People Stories – Maria

 • Hemoglobin level.

-• The content of the blood’s cellular elements is determined by erythrocytes—red cells containing the pigment haemoglobin, which determines the colour—and leukocytes, which do not contain this pigment and are called white cells.
+• Erythrocytes—red cells containing the pigment haemoglobin, which determines the colour—and leukocytes—which do not contain this pigment and are called white cells—determine the content of cellular elements.

 Thus, the CBC will show the reaction to any processes in the body.
 The main thing is to have a good doctor who can correctly decipher them.
-Some people were diagnosed with oncology only by a blood test from a finger.
+Some people were diagnosed with oncology only by a sample from a finger.

 How is it performed?

 The lab technician wipes the sampling site with cotton wool and alcohol and then makes a sharp cut with a scarifier.
-You collect the blood that comes out with a special pipette and pour it into a long, thin test tube.
+You collect the body fluids that come out with a special pipette and pour it into a long, thin test tube.
 While extracting, I feel uncomfortable, but I have never experienced pain.

 Naturally, I recommend a complete count.
 I recommend taking it not only when you are sick but also for prevention.
 Then, there is an opportunity to prevent the disease or notice pathologies early.